-TWO to SEVEN DAYS FOLLOWING SURGERY
+TWO TO SEVEN DAYS FOLLOWING SURGERY

-During this time you will progress with each day that passes.
+During this time you will progress as each day passe es.
 Ease into your daily activities.
-You will receive clearance To begin driving or return to work at your post-operative visit, or within days.
+You will receive clearance to begin driving or return to work at your post-operative visit, or within days.
 Your post-operative visit is scheduled for:

 - Continue to cleanse wounds as directed; you may shower.
 Take a warm, not hot shower.
 Do not take a bath.
 Limit your shower to 10 minutes.
 Avoid getting your incisions wet.
 Do not remove any steri-strips.
 Do not rub your incisions.
 Apply a fragrance free moisturizer to the surrounding skin, however not on your incisions. - Take antibiotic medications and supplements as directed.
 Take pain medication and muscle relaxants only as needed.
-You may wish to switch from prescriptive pain medication to acetaminophen or ibuprofen. - Continue to wear your compression garment around the clock. - Ease into an upright position.
-You may slowly begin to stand taller each day as the tummy region continues to heal. - Begin scheduled lymphatic drainage and massage therapy.
-This can help soften any firmness or contour irregularities. - Do not resume any exercise other than regular walking.
+You may wish to switch from prescriptive pain medication to acetaminophen or ibuprofen. - Continue to wear your elastic wraps or compression garment around the clock. - Do not resume any exercise other than regular walking.
 Walking is essential every day to prevent the formation of blood clots. - No sun exposure.
-If you plan to go outdoors for any reason, wear protective clothing.
+If you plan to go outdoors for any reason, use sun protection including wearing protective clothing.
 Avoid any direct sun exposure. - Maintain a healthy diet.
 Do not smoke.
 Do not consume alcohol.

-ONE to FOUR WEEKS FOLLOWING SURGERY
+ONE TO FOUR WEEKS FOLLOWING SURGERY